 Before connecting an electric circuit make sure that the circuit is not damaged and that there will be no short circuit or a fire caused by possible damages in the electric circuit.
-Any damaged equipment must be maintained or changed before
+Any damaged equipment must be maintained or changed before they are again taken into use.

-When removing, connecting or loading batteries make sure
+When removing, connecting or loading batteries make sure there are no flammable liquids or materials nearby.